Henrbfe/comparative-fs-stock/readme.md

 # Pipeline for creating stock datasets, applying feature selection, and simulate stock portfolios using ML models.
 This project is made for the Master thesis at NTNU:
 _Comparative analysis of feature selection in stock price prediction_ In case of issues, please submit to the public Github.
+Note that the APIs of WRDS and IMF appear to be unstable at times, notify maintainers if there are issues with dataset creation.

 ## Structure
 - Data: create datasets for a given country